Who are the Governors and what is their role?

 In addition to this, Foundation Governors in a church school like St Paul’s have a responsibility to ensure that the school’s religious ethos is preserved and developed.

 Many of the responsibilities of the Governing Board are statutory which means we are required by law to undertake them.
 Governors attend one meeting of the full board in each school term.
 In addition, they also attend meetings of sub-committees which meet according to the needs of the school across the year.
-There are four committees; Finance and Resources, Curriculum, Admissions and Pay & Personnel.
+The main committees are Finance and Resources, Curriculum, Ethos and Worship, and Admissions.

 Finance and Resources Committee